ObiTracks/OperatingSystems/Assignment 4/README.md

     - <process number> : Any integer from 0 - 100
     - <size> : Any integer less than 1000000bytes
     - <allocation algorithm> : F (First Fit), B (Best Fit), W (Worst Fit)
+2. Release memory from processes
+3. Compact memory from available holes
+4. Check the status of used memory in the system.

 # Test Cases